PagerDuty/pd-live-react/README.md

 **Live URL: https://pagerduty.github.io/pd-live-react/**

+## :heavy_exclamation_mark: Deprecation

+**This project has been replaced by [Operations Console](https://support.pagerduty.com/main/docs/operations-console), which is supported product from PagerDuty.
+Please plan to migrate to Operations Console instead.**

 ## :warning: Disclaimer

 **This project is not officially supported by PagerDuty and therefore no issues can be reported to or resolved by PagerDuty Support.